Triply Robust Panel Estimators

 Together with the regression adjustment that may capture latent common factors, these elements give TROP its defining property of triple robustness: the estimator is asymptotically unbiased if either time weights, unit weights, or the regression adjustment remove underlying biases.
 Specifically, we show in Theorem \ref{thm:1} that the bias of the estimator depends on the \textit{product} of unit-level imbalance between treated and control units, time-level imbalance between treatment and control periods, and bias arising from a (possibly) misspecified regression adjustment.
 This multiplicative bias bound is tighter than the bias bounds that govern leading alternatives such as TWFE/DID, SC, and SDID, providing TROP with stronger robustness properties.

-To set the stage we compare the TROP estimator to the Synthetic Difference In Differences (SDID), Synthetic Control (SC), Difference In Differences (DID), Matrix Completion (MC) and Doudchenko-Imbens-Fernan-Pinto (DIFP) estimators in a range of realistic settings based on real data.
+To set the stage we compare the TROP estimator to the SDID, SC, Difference In Differences (DID), MC and Doudchenko-Imbens-Fernan-Pinto (DIFP) estimators in a range of realistic settings based on real data.
 The complete description of the simulation designs is deferred to Section \ref{sec:numerical_illustration}.
-We compare the estimators in terms of their Root-Mean-Squared-Error (RMSE) to predict the \textit{counterfactual}, \emph{i.e.,} the potential control outcome in the treated periods for the treated units.\footnote{The RMSE here takes the square root of the average of the squared the unit/period specific errors.} The counterfactual control outcomes, unobserved in a real-world study, are known to us by design and set so that treatment effects are all zero.
+We compare the estimators in terms of their Root-Mean-Squared-Error (RMSE) to predict the \textit{counterfactual}, \emph{i.e.,} the potential control outcome in the treated periods for the treated units.\footnote{The RMSE here takes the square root of the average of the squared unit/period specific errors.} The counterfactual control outcomes, unobserved in a real-world study, are known to us by design and set so that treatment effects are all zero.